magicse/GFPGANv1.3-to-ncnn/README.md

+### The GFPGAN network consists of two networks.
+Actually GFPGAN and StyleGAN2
-# Convert GFPGANv1.3 to ncnn
+### Convert GFPGANv1.3 to ncnn
 1 Clone repository<br>
 2 Download GFPGANv1.3.pth in root dir of this project<br>
 3 Run - Export_PTH_to_PT_GFPGAN.py to convert pth to pt<br>